exyi/coberec/docs/thesis/design.md

 Then we simply try to prioritize public members over private or internal ones.

 We try not to rename methods since C# supports method overloading.
-However, when there is a method collision with a higher priority property or when we have two method with the same parameters, we will do the rename anyway.
+However, when there is a method collision with a higher priority property or when we have two methods with the same parameters, we will do the rename anyway.

 > Note that we do not rename method unless they have exactly the same parameters.
 > This may still create problems when relying on implicit conversions.